LassoSoft/LassoGuide/lasso_guide_source/operations/serialization.rst

 Serializing an object converts the object into a format which can be transmitted over the network or written to a file.
-The serialized object data can then later be used to de-serialize---or recreate---the object.
+The serialized object data can then later be used to de-serialize --- or recreate --- the object.

 Lasso uses XML for object serialization.
-An object which supports serialization can be converted to and from XML.
+An object that supports serialization can be converted to and from XML.
 The object is given control over which of its data members will be written to the output.